mspnp/aks-baseline/contoso-bicycle/README.md

 ### Reliability

 - Global presence: The customer base is focused on the West Coast of North America.
 - Business continuity: The workloads need to be highly available at a minimum cost.
-They have a Recovery Time Objective (RTO) of 4 hours.
+They have a recovery time objective (RTO) of 4 hours.
-- On-premises connectivity: They don’t need to connect to on-premises data centers or legacy applications.
+- On-premises connectivity: They don't need to connect to on-premises datacenters or legacy applications.

 ### Performance efficiency

-The web service’s host should have these capabilities.
+The web service's host should have these capabilities.

 - Auto scaling: Automatically scale to handle the demands of expected traffic patterns.
 The web service is unlikely to experience a high-volume scale event.
 The scaling methods shouldn't drive up the cost.
 - Right sizing: Select hardware size and features that are suited for the web service and are cost effective.